 Do Japanese People Speak English?

 Speaking English in Japan can seem daunting, especially if your understanding of this matter comes mostly from stereotypes.
-However, Japanese people’s English has greatly improved in recent years, in large part due to the approach of the now-delayed Tokyo 2020 Olympic Games.
+However, Japanese people’s English has greatly improved in recent years, in large part due to the approach of the doomed Tokyo 2020 Olympic Games.
 With this being said, I would recommend learning a bit of Japanese before you travel, especially if you plan to focus on the secondary cities or small towns of Japan.

 SIM Cards vs. Mobile WiFi Units